Jayhmz/MyBankAPI/README.md

-# MyBankApp
+# test-redo
- This is a bank API used to perform transfer and buy airtime
+ This is a bank API that perform transfer and purchase of airtime